codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 You can find multi-stage build examples for other programming languages in the [example section]({{site.baseurl}}/docs/yaml-examples/examples/).

 ## Creating self-contained Docker images

+Even though multi-stage Dockerfile are the optimal way to build Docker images, Codefresh stil supports "plain" Dockerfiles which do not have multiple stages.

+As an example, this Dockerfile for a Python application is created from a single parent image (although we use the slim variant to make the final image size smaller).

+ `Dockerfile`
+{% highlight docker %}
+{% raw %}
+FROM python:3.6-slim

+ENV PYTHONDONTWRITEBYTECODE 1
+ENV PYTHONUNBUFFERED 1
+RUN mkdir /code
+WORKDIR /code
+RUN pip install --upgrade pip
+COPY requirements.txt /code/

+RUN pip install -r requirements.txt
+COPY . /code/

+EXPOSE 8000

+CMD ["python", "manage.py", "runserver", "0.0.0.0:8000"]
+{% endraw %}
+{% endhighlight %}

+This Dockerfile can be built in the same way as a multi-stage one.
+We still need two pipeline steps, one to checkout the code and another to build the Docker image.

+ `codefresh.yml`
+{% highlight yaml %}
+{% raw %}
+version: '1.0'
+stages:
+ - prepare
+ - build
+steps:
+  main_clone:
+    title: Cloning main repository...
+    stage: prepare
+    type: git-clone
+    repo: 'codefreshdemo/cf-example-python-django'
+    revision: master
+    git: github
+  build_my_image:
+    title: Building Docker Image
+    stage: build
+    type: build
+    image_name: my-django-image
+    working_directory: ./
+    tag: master
+    dockerfile: Dockerfile
+{% endraw %}
+{% endhighlight %}

+The pipeline is similar to the previous one, so you can handle multi-stage and non-multistage builds in the same manner in Codefresh pipelines.

+{% include image.html
+lightbox="true"
+file="/images/guides/non-multi-stage-pipeline.png"
+url="/images/guides/non-multi-stage-pipeline.png"
+alt="Non Multi-stage Docker builds" caption="Non Multi-stage Docker builds" max-width="100%"
+%}

+It is important however to note that the Dockerfile is still self-contained.
+It depends only on the source code of the application and all instructions needed to package the code are included in the Dockerfile itself.

 ## Packaging existing artifacts in Docker images

+>Notice that even though this is a very popular way to create Dockerfiles, and Codefresh supports it, we do **NOT** recommend to write Dockerfiles like this.

 ## Avoiding non-standard Dockerfiles